FAQs: Updating your subscription product to the latest release

 How can I download the latest release?

-You can download the manual or Mondo patches here.
+You can download the Mondo patches here.

 Why am I prompted for an activation code when I try to update my version?